Artemis: Virginity

 An important aspect of Artemis's persona and worship was her virginity, which may seem contradictory, given her role as a goddess associated with childbirth.
 The idea of Artemis as a virgin goddess likely is related to her primary role as a huntress.
 Hunters traditionally abstained from sex prior to the hunt as a form of ritual purity and out of a belief that the scent would scare off potential prey.
 The ancient cultural context in which Artemis's worship emerged also held that virginity was a prerequisite to marriage, and that a married woman became subservient to her husband.

 In this light, Artemis's virginity is also related to her power and independence.
 Rather than a form of asexuality, it is an attribute that signals Artemis as her own master, with power equal to that of male gods.
 Her virginity also possibly represents a concentration of fertility that can be spread among her followers, in the manner of earlier mother-goddess figures.
 However, some later Greek writers did come to treat Artemis as inherently asexual and as an opposite to Aphrodite.
-Furthermore, some have described Artemis along with the goddesses Hestia and Athena as being asexual; this is mainly supported by the fact that in the Homeric Hymns, 5, To Aphrodite, Aphrodite is described as having "no power" over the three goddesses.